elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ### OpenSearch

 Compliant Kubernetes is configured to store OpenSearch data in Object storage which is configured with plugins.
 Normally, OpenSearch attempts to download plugins from the Internet.
-In an air-gapped environment, you can download plugins for OpenSearch manually and host them on a file server inside the air-gapped environment.
+In an air-gapped network, you can download plugins for OpenSearch manually and host them on a file server inside the air-gapped network.
 To download the S3 plugin run:

 ```bash
 OPENSEARCH_VERSION=2.8.0  # set the opensearch version of the cluster